amokranebelloui/gomina/ROADMAP.md

 ## Inventory
-- elastic deployments (variable number of instances)
+- Elastic deployments (variable number of instances)
 - Leadership status: part of a cluster? who is leaser?
 - Diverging versions?
 A/B testing?